CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 **Notes on Postman**

-In this case we sant Postman to do a PUT request.
+In this case we want Postman to do a PUT request.
 Again, highlighed areas indicate the fields that need to be changed and/or information that needs to be added.
 The arrow points to a tab where you will need to set the type of content of this request.
 As denoted by the arrow legend, you will need to set `Content-Type` to `application/json`.
 ![postman-put-1](postman-put-1.png)